Songs of Europe (1981 concert): The show

 Heavy rain delayed the start of the concert and interrupted some of the early performances.
 The songs were performed on the stage or shown in videos, in accordance to the chronological order of the Eurovision Song Contest's winners from the first edition in 1956 up to and including the 1981 edition; although 1981 was the 26th edition, it was held a few months prior to the concert and thus included in it.

 Some snippets of earlier ESC performances intermingled into the show.
 21 acts performed their winning songs live (although Dana lip-synched her winning song, as she was recovering from throat surgery), including three out of the four winners of the 1969 Contest.
 The remaining eight winners, marked in light red, were shown in video footage of their performances in their respective editions of the Eurovision Song Contest, where available.
 Others were shown in still photographs or in clips taken from other broadcasts where no clip from the contest was known to exist.
 Abba's performance of Waterloo was taken from the televised Red Cross concert the group had performed in Mysen in 1975.
 Waterloo was the only one of the absentee winning songs performed in its entirety.

 Massiel performed a new, extended arrangement of her 1968 winning song, losing her timing and was briefly out of synch with the live orchestra.
 Martin Lee of Brotherhood of Man fumbled the lyrics of the 1976 winning song, repeating the first verse twice.
 Despite the rain and the wet stage, Sandie Shaw performed bare foot much to the appreciation of the audience.

 The show ended with all of the performers and guest Teddy Scholten appearing on stage for a curtain call and photographs.

 International broadcasting

-In the United Kingdom, a highlights programme was broadcast by BBC Two on 25 September 1981 and introduced by Terry Wogan.
-BBC Radio 2 transmitted the concert on 26 December 1981, introduced by Len Jackson.

-Commentators

 The following countries, listed in order of broadcasting dates, had confirmed that they would broadcast the anniversary show.